supervoltage/kspclicalc/README.md

 # kspclicalc
 Kerbal Space Program calculator

-Calculates DeltaV, TWR and ISP.
-More to come.
+Calculates DeltaV, TWR, ISP, Fuel Mass and more to come.
+It even splits time!

-Move the makefile to the src directory and execute make to build.
+Use the makefile to build the executable.